 HOW THE FELONY DEFENSE ATTORNEY SEEKS JUSTICE FOR HIS CLIENT IN COURT

-Statistics show that nearly 95% of criminal cases are settled before trial by way of a plea agreement.
+Statistics show that nearly 95% of criminal cases are settled before trial by way of a plea bargain.

-A plea bargain is an agreement between the prosecution, judge, defense attorney and client to eliminate or reduce the charges, avoid or minimize the amount of time in prison and jail, or allow for alternatives to custody, reduce the fines, and may allow for a modification to be built into the deal for a better result upon successful completion of probation.
+A plea bargain is an agreement between the prosecution, judge, defense attorney and client to eliminate or reduce the charges, avoid or minimize the amount of time in prison and jail, and reduce the fines.

 - No criminal intent